quicwg/load-balancers/draft-duke-quic-load-balancers.md

 For example, if the nonce length is 10 octets and the server ID length is 2 octets, the connection ID can be as small as 12 octets.
-The load balancer uses the first 10 octets (including the config rotation bits) of the connnection ID for the nonce, pads it to 16 octets using the first 6 octets of the token, and uses this to decrypt the server ID in the eleventh and twelfth octet.
+The load balancer uses the first 10 octets (including the config rotation bits) of the connection ID for the nonce, pads it to 16 octets using the first 6 octets of the token, and uses this to decrypt the server ID in the eleventh and twelfth octet.